nickgamb/mindgardenai-site/src/pages/blog/2024-09-11-lets-build-a-bci.md

 ---

-### 5. Assembling and Finishing the UltraCortex Frame
+### 5. Assembling and Finishing the Ultracortex Frame

 Once the frame and parts are printed, carefully remove all support material and sand the surfaces with fine-grit sandpaper to prepare for painting.